German revolutions of 1848–1849: Baden

 Baden sent two democrats, Friedrich Hecker and Gustav von Struve, to the provisional parliament.
 In the minority and frustrated with the lack of progress, Hecker and Struve walked out in protest on 2 April 1848.
 The walkout and the continuing revolutionary upsurge in Germany spurred the provisional parliament to action; they passed a resolution calling for an All-German National Assembly to be formed.

 On 8 April 1848, a law allowing universal suffrage and an indirect (two-stage) voting system was agreed to by the assembly.
 A new National Assembly was selected, and on 18 May 1848, 809 delegates (585 of whom were elected) were seated at St. Paul's Church in Frankfurt to convene the Frankfurt Parliament.
 Karl Mathy, a right-center journalist, was among those elected as deputy to the Frankfurt National Assembly.

 Disorder fomented by republican agitators continued in Baden.
 Fearing greater riots, the Baden government began to increase the size of its army and to seek assistance from neighboring states.
 The Baden government sought to suppress the revolts by arresting Joseph Fickler, a journalist who was the leader of the Baden democrats.
 The arrests caused outrage and a rise in protests.
 A full-scale uprising broke out on 12 April 1848.
 The Bavarian government suppressed the revolutionary forces led by Hecker with the aid of Prussian troops at the Battle on the Scheideck on 20 April 1848, ending what became known as the Hecker uprising.

-In May 1849, a resurgence of revolutionary activity occurred in Baden.
-As this was closely connected to the uprising in the Palatinate, it is described below, in the section titled, "The Palatinate".